 Part V of our Stunting Story suggests scenarios to restore harmony and balance in the war between those simply profiteering from ultra-refined foods and nutritionists alarmed by the declining health of our children.

-We started this series on stunting by saying that every powerful story has two parties, one doing its utmost to restore harmony and balance; and the other, sometimes unwittingly, powerful forces often shaped by ignorance or greed, determined to keep things out of kilter.
+We started this series on stunting by saying that every moving story has two parties, one doing its utmost to restore harmony and balance; and the other, sometimes unwittingly is made up of powerful forces often shaped by ignorance or greed, determined to keep things out of kilter.

 There has been much in the media recently how NGOs have helped schools establish their own gardens, integrating the academic curriculum with what was happening right on their doorsteps.
 Children are learning to measure out the length of a row, how many millimetres deep a seed should be planted and the distance between plants.